parnapraveen/DSC180A_Replication_Project/README.md

 ## 🎓 Learning Project: LangGraph and Knowledge Graphs

-An interactive learning project designed for undergraduate students to learn **LangGraph workflows** and **knowledge graph concepts** through practical biomedical AI applications.
+An interactive learning project designed for beginner to advanced users to learn **LangGraph workflows** and **knowledge graph concepts** through practical biomedical AI applications.

 ## 📚 What You'll Learn